Dayan-Zhanchi/aoc/days/README.md

 COUNTING the nodes to the last junction.
 This was so dumb, but it worked in the end.
 I will have to come back to this one sometime in the future to fix the bug.

+Came back to this to fix the manual counting by using bfs to get the path length between the ending node and the nearest junction to it.

 ---